 To measure the amount of loss in the asset insured:

-lastly, insurable interest measures the amount of loss incurred by the insured.
+lastly, it measures the amount of loss incurred by the insured.
 Therefore, it ensures you get just what you deserve in event of a loss.
 This is because the payout cannot exceed the value of the insurable interest.

-An insurable interest is the backbone of a policy, and the policy cannot stand without it.
+It can be said to be the backbone of a policy, and the policy cannot stand without it.
 For there to be an insurable interest, the insured must suffer directly from damages coming to it.
-Therefore, insurable interest is like a check and balance for the insured, preventing foul play and upholding the legitimacy of a policy.
+Therefore, it is like a check and balance for the insured, preventing foul play and upholding the legitimacy of a policy.